andreynech/salutem/README.md

-salutem
+Salutem
 =======

-New salutem-journal web site
+New Salutem-journal web site